geirrastad/NotesToSelf/time_sync.md

 $ sudo systemctl stop serial-getty@ttyAMA0.service
 $ sudo systemctl disable serial-getty@ttyAMA0.service
 ```
+NOTE: The above did not survive a boot on my system!
+I spent a couple of hours
+banging my head beacuse GPSD did not work.
+Then I happened to see "agetty"
+claiming the ttyAMA0 device in "ps -ef".
+I dont know how to completely disable this, yet.

 Now edit the /boot/cmdline.txt file and remove the "console=serial0,115200"
 Original file:
 ```